colinwren/cartero-screencast/README.md

 We'll create a simple Express server and a homepage for our app.
 Then we will setup Cartero and use it to add JS and CSS to our homepage.

 ## Install dependencies and create Express server
-First off, let's a create new folder for our project called `myApp` and install all our dependencies with npm:
+First off, let's install all of our project's dependencies with npm:

 ```
 npm install express cartero cartero-express-hook jade grunt grunt-contrib-watch